VectorBarks/smart-climate/README.md

 - Check the learning switch attributes to see timestamps and learning progress
 - Use preset modes for different scenarios (Away, Sleep, Boost)
 - Monitor performance through entity attributes

+### Dashboard Setup (NEW!)

+1. After installation, dashboard sensors are created automatically
+2. Go to Developer Tools → Services
+3. Search for "Smart Climate: Generate Dashboard"
+4. Select your Smart Climate entity and click "Call Service"
+5. A notification appears with your custom dashboard YAML
+6. Follow the instructions in the notification to create your dashboard

 ## Documentation